Free 50-point store self-assessment

 If you can't measure it, you can't justify expanding it.

-• 1.We have captured baseline metrics for the workflow we want to automate.
+• 1.We have captured baseline metrics for the workflow we want to automate (conversion rate, response time, AOV, etc.).

 • 2.We have defined the threshold of success — what numbers must change, by how much, by when.